What is bloating?

 - Fever (due to an infection)

 Bloating happens when the GI tract becomes filled with air or gas.
 This can be caused by something as simple as the food you eat.
 Some foods produce more gas than others.
 It can also be caused by lactose intolerance (problems with dairy).
-Other simple reasons for bloating include:
+Other simple causes include:

 - Swallowing air (this can happen when you chew gum, smoke, or eat too fast)